Badgerati/Pode/docs/Tutorials/Routes/LoginPage.md

 }
 ```

-This is where it gets interesting, below is the [`route`](../../../Functions/Core/Route) for the root (`/`) endpoint.
+This is where it gets interesting, below is the Route for the root (`/`) endpoint.
 This will check the cookies in the request for a signed session cookie, if one is found then the `index.pode` page is displayed - after incrementing a page-view counter.
 However, if there is no session, or authentication fails, the user is redirected to the login page:

 ```powershell
 $auth_check = (auth check form -o @{ 'failureUrl' = '/login' })